ejfox/website/content/blog/how-to-run-a-project.md

 #### Juggling Hierarchy and Democracy

 Imagine friends cooking a friendly potluck dinner.
 It's a democratic process where everyone contributes to what dishes will be made and how it will be prepared, cooking and serving.
 Every person’s input is equally valued; all are collectively contributing to the dinner.
-This gathering encourages creativity, fosters collaboration, and even builds stronger relationships, reflecting a non-hierarchical structure.

 Then the group learns that unexpected guests are arriving soon and they have not prepared enough food.
 The peaceful, democratic process turns chaotic due to the quickly approaching deadline.
 That's when a 'chain of command' becomes most effective.

 A member who has displayed skills in leadership and organization decides what tasks are urgent and who in the group is best suited to carry out each one.
 For instance, someone known for speedy salad preparation will be put on salad duty, while another, faster at chopping might deal with the vegetable prep for the main course.
 In critical times such as this, a hierarchical system helps alleviate stress through swift decision-making and efficient delegation of tasks.

 When the guests are happily fed and the time crunch has passed, the group can then revert back to their democratic way of functioning, reflecting the non-hierarchical principles they prefer.
-Experiences from the high-stress preparations can be later discussed so that everyone understands that decisions made in the heat of the moment were temporary.
+Experiences from the high-stress preparations can be later discussed so that everyone understands that decisions made in the heat of the moment were temporary, or should be turned into a pattern and repeated next time.

 ### First Person In